SY39 Hazardous Chemical Inventory Management

 - Ensure a dated hardcopy inventory report is maintained in a location that can be easily retrieved for review.

 - Provide written verification to the departmental/work unit CHIMS officer of completion of the annual inventory update.

 - Contact EHS with required building and personnel information.

-- Be familiar with the use and features of the CHIMS.
+- Be familiar with the use and features of CHIMS.

-- Ensure that all chemical users within their areas of jurisdiction update the CHIMS annually.
+- Ensure that all chemical users within their areas of jurisdiction update CHIMS annually.